 According to JLL’s Q2 Phoenix Industrial Insight Report, the hot activity of manufacturing companies is driving up industrial rental rates.
 In the last year alone, manufacturing rates have surged 18.6 percent, to $0.59 per square foot.
 This sector has been particularly active in the Southeast Valley, especially in Tempe and Mesa.

 With ample land available for development and relatively low construction costs, users in the Phoenix industrial market often decide to build their own facility instead of leasing space in existing properties.
-However, leasing activity in existing… Read More
+However, leasing activity… Read More

 Although Tempe is often considered one of the most popular office submarkets in the Valley, it is also a popular destination for small- to medium-sized industrial users who don’t fit into the big box industrial space in the Southwest Valley.
 Like the tech tenants that have flocked toward the centrally located city, a wave of nutraceutical companies have taken advantage of the Class A and B product that is often unavailable… Read More